varunsridharan/dizzle/README.md

 * Partial implementation of jQuery/Sizzle extensions
 * Very high test coverage
 * Pretty good performance

-## Why?
-> Moving Out of jQuery & Using [PickledVanilla] has triggered me to create a library like this.

 ## Usage
 ### Finding ELements